-John Scott directs the retirement savings project at The Pew Charitable Trusts.
-The project conducts original research and works with experts and policymakers to understand what barriers to retirement savings exist in the United States; how specific policy initiatives might increase retirement savings; and whether strengthening the disclosure of fees can help employers and employees make better decisions about retirement plans.
+John Scott directs Pew’s retirement savings project, which conducts original research and works with experts and policymakers to understand the barriers to retirement savings in the United States; policy initiatives that might increase retirement savings; and whether strengthening the disclosure of fees can help employers and employees make better decisions about retirement plans.

 Before joining Pew, Scott taught and conducted research on public policy at the University of North Carolina at Chapel Hill with a focus on issues related to aging, tax policy, and the policymaking process.
-He continues to hold a research associate professorship in UNC’s Department of Public Policy.
-Scott also has extensive experience in retirement policy, having worked in advocacy on retirement and compensation issues in Washington.
+Scott also worked in advocacy on retirement and compensation issues in Washington.
 He began his career as a tax attorney and consultant in the financial services industry with a focus on pension plan design and legal compliance.

-Scott holds a doctorate in sociology from Cornell University, a master’s degree in sociology from the University of Maryland, a law degree from the Pennsylvania State University, and a bachelor’s degree in economics from Swarthmore College.
+Scott holds a bachelor’s degree in economics from Swarthmore College, a master’s in sociology from the University of Maryland, a law degree from Pennsylvania State University, and a doctorate in sociology from Cornell University.